murilobellatini/murilobellatini.github.io/_pages/about.md

 My current data toolkit covers the whole Machine Learning pipeline with Data Collection, Wrangling, Cleaning, Visualization, Predictive Model Training & Testing — usually in Python.
 Currently, the areas of greatest interest to me tackle unstructured data problems such as Natural Language Processing and Speech Recognition.

-My main goal is to ease the burden of Decision Making in every aspect of our lives through intelligent data-driven models.
+My main goal is to ease the burden of Decision Making in every aspect of our lives through intelligent data-driven systems.

 <!-- My vision is that through Artificial Intelligence it is possible to free mankind from work by making all resources infinite.
 That's why my goal is to